 A journey like this one is founded upon authenticity, openness, and safety.
 And as usual, technology is coming to each stage to make the work less, quicker, and more efficient.

-Digital Revolution: Why Online Auctions Are Taking Over
+Digital Revolution: Why Online Auctions—From Police Firearm Auctions to Antique Firearms Auctions—Are Taking Over

 Firearm auctions have gone through a digital revolution.
 What buyers want is: